 Besides its brick-and-mortar retail operations, Guess? wholesales its apparel and accessories to mass merchandisers (Macy’s is its biggest customer), specialty shops, and upscale boutiques worldwide.
 The company also sells products online and through licensees and distributors in South America, Europe, Asia, Africa, Australia, and the Middle East.

-Guess? changed it mix of stores in 2014.
-Working with partners, the company opened 177 new stores worldwide with 89 in Europe and the Middle East, 67 in Asia, 13 in the U.S. and Canada, and eight in Central and South America.
-At the same time, the company closed 159 stores worldwide.
-It shuttered 84 stores in Europe and the Middle East, 38 in Asia, 31 in the US and Canada, and six in Central and South America.
+Amid falling sales, Guess? has been changing its mix of stores.
+In 2016, the company opened 120 new stores worldwide, while closing 149.
+Working with partners, the company opened 49 stores in Europe and the Middle East, 49 in Asia, 13 in the U.S. and Canada, and nine in South America.
+At the same time, the company closed 51 stores in Europe and the Middle East, 55 in Asia, 38 in the US and Canada, and five in South America.

-Surprisingly, since it would seem like a natural market for Guess? products, the company opened its first direct store in Japan in the first part of its 2015 fiscal year.
+Guess? opened its first direct store in Japan in the first part of its 2015 fiscal year.